 Severe Injuries Following Car Accidents

-Even if you live in a state that does not require UIM and you do not have UIM, the extent of your injuries may qualify you to file a personal injury lawsuit to recover your economic and noneconomic losses.
+Even if you live in a state that does not require UM or UIM and you do not have UIM or UM coverage, the extent of your injuries may qualify you to file a personal injury lawsuit to recover your economic and noneconomic losses.

-These kinds of lawsuits required that you prove the other driver breached a duty of care, caused the accident through this breach, and that your resulting injuries caused you severe financial strain.
-If you suffer severe injuries in a car accident, a personal injury claim may also allow you to collect compensation for noneconomic losses, like pain and suffering, as well.
+These kinds of lawsuits require that you prove the other driver’s negligence by showing they breached a duty of care, caused the accident through this breach and that your resulting injuries caused you severe financial strain.
+If you suffer severe injuries in a car accident, a personal injury claim or may also allow you to collect compensation for noneconomic losses, like pain and suffering, as well.

 This may serve as evidence to prove negligence on the part of the other driver, and a lawyer may conduct additional investigations after the accident if you seek legal representation.
 Having a car accident lawyer to guide you through this process may help you collect the necessary evidence you need to file a personal injury lawsuit against a negligent driver.

 Let Ben Crump Law, PLLC, Handle Your Car Accident Case

-If you suffered injuries in a car accident due to another driver’s negligence or recklessness, but they lack auto insurance and your policy does not cover uninsured motorists, we may help you build a personal injury lawsuit.
+If you suffered injuries in a car accident due to another driver’s negligence or recklessness, but they lack auto insurance, and your policy does not cover uninsured motorists, we may help you build a personal injury lawsuit.

 Our dedicated lawyers can review your car accident case for free to help you determine your legal options.
-Statutes of limitation apply in many states for personal injury cases, so the sooner you call us, the sooner we may begin working on building you a compelling case.
+Statutes of limitations apply in many states for personal injury cases, so the sooner you call us, the sooner we may begin working on building you a compelling case.
 If you wait too long from the date of the accident to file a suit, you may lose your opportunity to take any legal action at all.

-We work on a contingency-fee basis, so we only collect payment if we secure financial compensation in your favor.
+We work on a contingency fee basis, so we collect payment only if we secure financial compensation in your favor.